ngx-metaui/rules/docs/oss-syntax.md

 ##  OSS Syntax

-Rule format is inspired by CSS, but extended to support nesting and chaining and tweaked to deal with identifiers containing “.”s.
+Rule format is inspired by CSS, but extended to support nesting and chaining and tweaked to deal with identifiers containing `.`s.

 **CSS**
 ```css